garritfra/garrit.xyz/content/ctf.md

 ![White Flag](/assets/white_flag.png)

-You stumbled upon my secret page!
+You stumbled upon a secret page!

 There are 4 secret flags scattered across this website.
 Can you find them?